dipankar08/node-fest/README.md

 ## Testing APIs

 ## Testing Web
 Using node-fest, you would be super productive while writing a test case for your product.

 First, You should create a test case file which holds all the test case.
-Then, you should keep writing test -cases in that file.
-Each testcase consist of number of instruction separated by =>.
+Then, you should keep writing testcases in that file.
+Each file consist of number of instruction separated by =>.
 So thus it looks like like insertion1 => instruction2 => instruction3.

-Each instruction consists of ACTION:TARGET: ARGUMENTS.
-For example, open:https://google.com will open google.
-The documentation of instruction sets is given below:
+Each instruction consists of ACTION and ARGUMENTS seperated by the comma.
+For example, open, https://google.com will open google.
+You can go throw the below example to see how you should be writing the test case.

+We support following feature:
+1. Perfrom Action like button click and Click and Enter
+2. Inputing text: You can add inputs in into the form
+3. Managing alerts: You can press ok or cancel in the alarts.
+4. Mangaing DOM attributes: You can set or verify the attibute of a DOM elements.
+5. Cookies: You should be able to do set, verify or delete cookies.
+6. Managing windows: You should be open new windows and switch between two windows.
+7. WebRequest: You can make XHR GET or POST request in a single line.

 ```
 ## Sample comments
 ##